HSLdevcom/navigator-proto/README.md

 ## Running tests (on a desktop browser) ##

-Install testem with `sudo npm install -g testem`.
+Install testem with `sudo npm install -g testem coffee-script`.

 Run tests with `grunt test`.
 (This may finish early if you have Firefox running already.)